BeppeInfo/BeppeInfo.github.io/_posts/2016-05-27-work_begins.md

 The Web is so full of knowledge resources (and dumb things too)...
 That includes information provided by people who previously built **Jupyter** kernels, those precursor heroes, like [Doug](https://github.com/dsblank/simple_kernel) and [Andrew](http://andrew.gibiansky.com/blog/ipython/ipython-kernels/), who paved the way for the following developers.
 Your references are surely apreciated here, gentlemen.

 Oh, I can't forget to mention the rich [Jupyter developer documentation](http://jupyter-client.readthedocs.io/en/latest/kernels.html) as well.
+It contains a ton of info and even pointed me to the previous links.

 So, as [Antoine Lavoisier](https://en.wikipedia.org/wiki/Antoine_Lavoisier) would say (in my recently "learned" French):